 Whether you are an offline or online merchant, it is most likely that you deal with credit card processing on a daily basis.
 While many sellers disregard the complex algorithm that launches after the client clicks the “Pay” button, it is best to know how it works.

-Payment reconciliation is a process, which allows you to keep track of the precise state of your company’s finances.
+Payment reconciliation is an accounting process, which allows you to keep track of the precise state of your company's accounts.
 We’ll review how it works and how your venue can benefit from it.

-Payment conversions equal the success of your business.
-We’ll review the reasons why they can be low, and how you can fix that issue.
+The conversion rate equals the success of your business.
+We’ll review the reasons why they can be low, and explain how you can fix that issue with card transactions and other payment methods.

 A payment gateway is a tool that no e-commerce company can do without.
 Let's see why and which benefits it will bring.